ddnexus/pagy/playground.md

 !!!
 Tip

-Bundler install the required gems during the first run.
+Bundler installs the required gems during the first run.
 After that you can skip the rubygem checks by passing the `--no-istall` flag

 !!!